ndxn/Partners-in-Wine/README.md

   * Look at results from wine data alone, wine data with weather data, wine data with soil data and wine data with weather and soil data.

 * Dashboard -
-  * Tableau - Bulkd various tables and interactive map in tablea for dashboard.
+  * Tableau - Build various tables and interactive map in tablea for dashboard.
+Rough draft storyboard built in google slides.

 ## Description of data exploration phase